cache-roaster/OpenComposer/docs/APP_en.md

 ```

 ## Supplementary information
 - Widget names can only contain alphanumeric characters and underscores (`_`).
 Numbers and underscores cannot start the name.
-The same applies to directory names in which applications are saved.
-Note that widget names ending with an underscore and a number (e.g. `nodes_1`) may conflict when referencing the value of a widget with the `size` attribute.
+  - The same rule applies to the directory name in which the application is saved.
+  - Note that widget names ending with an underscore and a number (e.g. `nodes_1`) may conflict when referencing the value of a widget with the `size` attribute.
+  - When defining `header` in `form.yml`, the widget names beginning with underscores (`_script_location` and `_script`) used in `lib/header.yml.erb` can be used.
 - If there is no second element in `options`, the first element is used instead.
 - In `script`, if a variable used in a line does not have a value, the line is not displayed.
 However, if you add a colon to the beginning of the variable (e.g. `#{:nodes}` or `#{basename(:input_file)}`), the line will be output even if the variable does not have a value.
 - The order of processing that Open Composer performs before submitting a job script to the job scheduler is as follows.